 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Manchester citizens is very high relative to the national average among all cities (21.84%): 37.72% of adults in Manchester have a bachelor's degree or even advanced degree.
+The citizens of Manchester are very well educated compared to the average community in the nation: 38.78% of adults in Manchester have a bachelor's degree or even advanced degree.

-The per capita income in Manchester in 2010 was $32,558, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $130,232 for a family of four.
+The per capita income in Manchester in 2018 was $40,335, which is lower middle income relative to Connecticut, and upper middle income relative to the rest of the US.
+This equates to an annual income of $161,340 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.

-Manchester is a very ethnically-diverse town.
+Manchester is an extremely ethnically-diverse town.
 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
 Manchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.08% of the town’s residents.
-Important ancestries of people in Manchester include Italian, German, English, and French .
+People of Hispanic or Latino origin account for 15.75% of the town’s residents.
+Important ancestries of people in Manchester include Irish, Italian, English, German, and Polish.

 The most common language spoken in Manchester is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.